jaak-peterson/autoware_mini_practice/practice_2/README.md

 ## 2. Convert coordinates

-Latitude and longitude are geographic coordinates with the coordinate system name "WGS84". and we saw them being printed out in the previous task.

-Our localizer needs to transform these coordinates to UTM zone 35N ([epsg code: 25835](https://epsg.io/25835)), because the map we are using has these coordinates.
+Latitude and longitude printed out in the previous task are geographic coordinates in [World Geodetic System](https://en.wikipedia.org/wiki/World_Geodetic_System) (with [EPSG code 4326](https://epsg.io/4326)), or more commonly referred as GPS coordinates.
+Our localizer needs to transform these coordinates to UTM zone 35N projection ([with EPSG code 25835](https://epsg.io/25835)) as used for the map.
 Additionally, we have defined a custom origin point near the Delta building that needs to be subtracted from transformed coordinates.
 For coordinate transformations, we use the [pyproj](https://pyproj4.github.io/pyproj/stable/) library.

 ##### Instructions
 1. Create the coordinate [Transformer](https://pyproj4.github.io/pyproj/stable/api/transformer.html) using the defined [CRS](https://pyproj4.github.io/pyproj/stable/api/crs/crs.html) objects.